comradequinn/gen/README.md

 gen -n -f "some-code.go, somedir/some-more-code.go, yet-more-code.go" "summarise these files"
 ```

-When attaching a large number of files or the contents of multiple directories, `command substitution` can be used to simplify creating the `files` argument.
+When attaching a large number of files or the contents of multiple directories, any `posix` compliant shell will support `command substitution` which can be used to simplify creating the `files` argument.
 An example is shown below of including all `*.go` files in the current workspace (that being the working directory and below).

 ```bash
 # find all files in the current workspace and concatenate them into a single string